 Since our agent's world model is able to model the future, we can use it to come up with hypothetical car racing scenarios on its own.
 We can use it to produce the probability distribution of z{t+1} given the current states, sample a z{t+1} and use this sample as the real observation.
 We can put our trained C back into this generated environment.
-Figure 1 (left) shows a screenshot of the generated environments.
+Figure 1 (left) shows a screenshot of the generated car racing environment.
+The interactive version of this work includes a demo of the generated environments.